fitchtech/azure-devops/docs/steps/deploy/kubeManifest.md

 - Delete a Kubernetes object
 - Create Kubernetes secrets from Azure KeyVault Secrets

-## Kubernetes Manifest Steps in Pipeline Template
+## Insert Steps Template into Stages Template

 The following example shows how to insert the kubeManifest steps template into the [pipeline](../../pipeline.md) template with the minimum required params.